egeacar29415/var-impact-home-advantage/README.md

 ## Datasets
 The datasets for this project will be obtained from the following publicly available sources:

-**1- StatHead by Sports Reference:** A comprehensive football statistics platform providing season, team and match-level data.
+**1- StatHead by Sports Reference:** A comprehensive football statistics platform providing season, team and match-level data (accessed via subscription).

 Included variables:<br/>
 	- Home and away match counts